acm-cui/website-community/about/sc.md

 # Steering Committee

 The ACM Conversational User Interfaces Steering Committee is responsibile for the overall organisation of the CUI conference and workshop series.
-The following people are current members of the Conversational User Interfaces Steering Committee.
+The following people are current members of the steering committee.

 <ul class="list-unstyled">
 	{% for member in site.data.steering-committee %}